Jimmie Allen put his own spin on country music — and is now reaping the rewards

 "Everything that I write, I somehow tie it back into who I am and how I grew up," he says.

-Allen is coming off a banner year: He won both New Artist of the Year at the Country Music Association Awards (CMAs) and New Male Artist of the Year at the Academy of Country Music (ACM) Awards, the latter of which he'll be hosting this year alongside Dolly Parton and Gabby Barrett.
+Allen is coming off a banner year: He won both New Artist of the Year at the Country Music Association Awards (CMAs) and New Male Artist of the Year at the Academy of Country Music (ACM) Awards, the latter of which he hosted this year alongside Dolly Parton and Gabby Barrett.
 He released his sophomore album, Bettie James Gold Edition, and toured with Brad Paisley.

 But Allen remembers his early years in Nashville when he'd play showcases for unsigned artists and watch other people who performed at half his level walk away with a deal at the end of the night.